andrecgro/bubble-vs-selection-sort/README.md

 # Animated Bubble and Selection Sort Iteration

-Project proposed by the Professor Ednaldo Pizzolato, who was giving a Lecture called "Design and Analyzes of Algotithms" at the University of São Carlos
+Project proposed by the Professor Ednaldo Pizzolato, who was giving a Lecture called "Design and Analysis of Algorithms" at the University of São Carlos

 ## The Idea